lamastex/spark-trend-calculus/README.md

-We've been able to extract major news articles around oil and gas, we know the group of people connected together, the different markets these influencers are dealing with, it is time to enter to the heart of the subject and look at crude oil price.
+We've been able to extract major news articles around oil and gas, we know the group of people connected together, the different markets these oil & gas influencers are dealing with, it is time to enter to the heart of the subject and look at crude oil price.

 I use the brent index provided by [QUANDL](https://www.quandl.com/collections/markets/crude-oil).